 The college will have its 100th anniversary in 2017.
-To celebrate and to secure the financial stability of the college into the next century, we have initiated the Centennial Campaign to increase the size of the endowment in anticipation.
+We completed a $15 million Centennial Campaign in 2013 to celebrate and to secure the financial stability of the college into the next century.
 This will allow us to keep pace with rising salaries and expenses, reduce our dependence on annual operating donations and make for more predictable budget cycles.
-Because of the long-term nature of this campaign, we urge you to consider making a pledge at this time which can be fulfilled at a future point or over several payments.
+We still have further to go in creating a more secure endowment for the future, and we urge you to consider making a pledge at this time which can be fulfilled at a future point or over several payments.
 To download a pledge form, click here.

 We continually need to upgrade vehicles, expand our library, or replace outdated facility equipment.
 Through capital donations, we can improve the caliber of our facilities and academic program without having to trim salaries or ongoing operations.
 For a current list of needs, please contact us.
 Or, if you have a specific capital gift in mind, we are always open to ideas.

 Many contributors also prefer that their gift be earmarked to support specific program enhancements that may not be fully met by the operating budget--things like music instruction, additional summer seminar instruction, or first aid training.
 We are happy to accept gifts earmarked for these program needs.

 Thank you for your interest in progressive education.